brygrill/wab-react-webpack/README.md

 ### Commands

+- `yarn rename`: rename the widget to the value set at `widgetName` in `package.json`.
+Only run once!
 - `yarn start`: run webpack and gulp, start a dev server at https://localhost:3000/ with Browsersync, automatically reload on changes
 - `yarn test`: run Jest
 - `yarn test:watch`: run Just in watch mode